yugabyte/yugabyte-db/docs/content/latest/develop/learn/date-and-time.md

 The above approach is to `EXTRACT` the current day of the week as an integer.
 As today is a Tuesday, the result will be 2.
 As we know there are 7 days per week, we need to target a calculation that has a result of 8, being 1 day more than the 7th day.
 We use this to calculate how many days to add to the current date (7 days - 2 + 1 day) to arrive at the next Monday which is day of the week (ISO dow) #1.
 My addition of the `AT TIME ZONE` was purely illustrative and would not impact the result because I am dealing with days, and my timezone difference is only +10 hours, therefore it does not affect the date.
 However, if you are working with hours or smaller, then the timezone will *potentially* have a bearing on your result.

+{{< tip title="Fun Fact" >}}
-*For the very curious, why is there a gap after 'Tuesday' and 'Monday' in the example above?
+For the very curious, why is there a gap after 'Tuesday' and 'Monday' in the example above?
 All 'Day' values are space padded to 9 characters.
-You could use string functions to remove the extra spaces if needed for formatting purposes or you could do a trimmed `TO_CHAR` for the 'Day' then concatenate with a comma and another `TO_CHAR` for the 'DD-MON-YYYY'.*
+You could use string functions to remove the extra spaces if needed for formatting purposes or you could do a trimmed `TO_CHAR` for the 'Day' then concatenate with a comma and another `TO_CHAR` for the 'DD-MON-YYYY'.
+{{< /tip >}}

-## Ambiguity - Working with DateStyle
+## Ambiguity - Using DateStyle

 People in different locations of the world are familiar with local representations of dates.
 Times are reasonably similar, but dates can differ.
 Within the USA, they use 3/5/19, whereas in Australia we would use 5/3/19 and in Europe they would use either 5.3.19 or 5/3/19.
 What is the date in question?
 5th March, 2019.